Secure CheckoutPersonal information is secured with SSL technology.

 Don’t miss good marketing moments

 Never stop the conversation

-Chapter 8 Announcing Your Topic With a Clear Headline
+8. Announcing Your Topic with a Clear Headline

 Seven guidelines for headlines that work well

 4 Try for a medium length (about eight words)

 5 Use a statement, question, or call to action

 7 Add a short description if people need it

 Good headings help readers in many ways